What is eco-friendly 3D filament?

 Sustainable 3D printing: paper, an alternative to plastic

-Mcor Technologies is a 3D printer manufacturer that has successfully made 3D printing material from paper.
+Mcor Technologies (now CleanGreen 3D) is a 3D printer manufacturer that has successfully made 3D printing material from paper.
 Their Laminar 3D printing technology successively cuts sheets of paper and glues them onto each other to 3D print an object.